seadog007/Fedora-System-Status-Dashboard/README.md

   ```
   git commit -am "Your message"
   ```
-6. And you need to back your path and run gen.sh with root
+6. And you need to back your path and run gen.sh with root.
   ```
   cd Your Path
   ./gen.sh